hyvor/laravel-filterq/README.md

 ## Advanced Operators

-All operators does not work similar to `LIKE`.
+Not all operators work similar to `LIKE`.
 For example, MYSQL's `MATCH AGAINST`.
 Here's how to add an advanced operator like that.

 > **Important**: Use the `where`/`orWhere`, `whereRaw`/`orWhere` correctly as shown in the example below.
 Otherwise, logic may not work as expected.